JustaKris/Are-You-Not-Entertained/docs/reference/data-collection-workflow.md

 ### What We Do

-Find movies released in specific years that meet quality criteria.
+Find movies using TMDB's discover endpoint with configurable filters to ensure only relevant movies are collected.

 ### API Endpoint Used